Xilinx/Xilinx_Kria_KV260_Workshop/Part 3: Running through AA1.md

 ```

 ### MIPI RTSP server
-This command will stream the video feed to an rtsp server, on which other users can see the footage if they have access to the rtsp link.
+This command will stream the video feed from the camera to an rtsp server, on which other users can see the footage if they have access to the rtsp link.

 1. Type the command `sudo 01.mipi-rtsp.sh` to start rtsp server for MIPI captured images.
 Alternatively, you can enter the following command:
 ```
-smartcam_aa1 --mipi -t rtsp --width ${w} --height ${h}
+smartcam_aa1 --mipi -t rtsp
 ```
 This will utilize the AR1335 camera or "mipi" device and stream via RTSP.

-2. The above command will invoke commands for width and height of the display as the 1st and 2nd parameter.
-If you press "enter", the default parameters will be 1920 x 1080.
+You can specify the width and height of the monitor via `-w` and `-h` commands.
+Otherwise, it will default to 1920 x 1080.

 3. After running the script, the following message will appear:
 <img src="/images/rtsp stream.JPG">